Excursion working dogs – Livestock guarding dogs on a sheep farm

 20221123_134549.jpg

-After a short lunchbreak, Leopold Slotta-Bachmayr discussed the training and work of the scatdogs.
+After a short lunch break, Leopold Slotta-Bachmayr spoke about the training and work of Scatdogs.
 Naturschutzhunde Austria train dogs for various roles in nature and species protection.
 Within the project they offer a training for verification of wolf scat.
-This evidence supports farmers in protecting their livestock with protection measures as well as reacting to wolf presence.
+This certificate is intended to help livestock farmers to protect their animals in good time with herd protection measures or to react to the presence of wolves.
 With his dogs, Slotta-Bachmayr demonstrated a simulated search and alert.
 Dog guides have already been trained in all project regions, and have completed their first or even second examination.

 Following the official excursion programme, further discussions and exchanges took place.
 The participating farms readily absorbed the input and received contacts from the dog experts.